3C403: a candidate neutrino-emitting radio galaxy: High energy properties

 To characterise 3C\,403 nuclear emission in more detail, we analysed a 2013 contemporaneous Swift/XRT and NuSTAR observation, fitting the data with a double power-law plus an iron line as done by \cite{2005ApJ...622..149K} (see Appendix for details on data reduction).
 X-ray spectral analysis was performed using XSPEC v.12.13.1 (Arnaud et al. 1996) and spectra were binned with a minimum of 20 counts per bin in order to use the $\chi^2$ statistics; all errors are quoted at 90\% confidence level ($\Delta\chi^2$=2.71 for one parameter of interest).
-As can be seen from table \ref{best_fit}, our results are compatible with what found in the Chandra study.
-Assuming that the two power-law components represent the corona and the jet emission in 3C\,403, we are able to measure both at high energies for the first time and confirm that the primary power-law overwhelms the latter by a large factor even higher energies.
-As a further step, we tested the broad-band spectrum against the presence of a high energy cut-off and a reflection component, but neither of them are required by the data, resulting in a lower limit of the cut-off energy at around 50 keV and an upper limit for the reflection fraction of $\sim$1.3.
+The model used, in \texttt{XSPEC} terminology is \texttt{const*phabs[po+phabs*(po+zga)]}, where the first absorption component is the Galactic column density, while the second refers to absorption intrinsic to the source, the first power law is used to approximate the jet contribution, whereas the second power law describes the primary continuum emission.
+The iron line, described by a Gaussian component, is compatible with fluorescent emission from cold material and its EW ($\sim$200 eV) is consistent with a model in which the line emission originates from an absorbing region that surrounds the central supermassive black hole \cite{10.1093/pasj/48.6.801}.
+As can be seen from table \ref{best_fit}, our results are compatible with what they found in the Chandra study.
+Assuming that the two power-law components represent the corona and the jet emission in 3C\,403, we are able to measure both at high energies for the first time and confirm that the primary power-law overwhelms the latter by a large factor even higher energies ($E>20$ keV).
+As a further step, we tested the broad-band spectrum against the presence of a high energy cut-off and a reflection component, but neither of them are properly constrained, resulting in a lower limit of the cut-off energy at around 50 keV and an upper limit for the reflection fraction of $\sim$1.3.
 These findings, together with the flat photon index and the relatively small EW of the iron line, are in line with the X-ray properties of radio galaxies which, on average, show less prominent reflection features than normal AGN (see for instance \cite{2007MNRAS.382..937M,2013MNRAS.428.2901W,2020ApJ...901..111K}).
+The measured EW is fully consistent with the upper limit on the reflection fraction, as discussed by \cite{2019MNRAS.484.2735M}.
+Moreover, the reflection parameter is inherently difficult to constrain given the limited quality of the available data.
+The fact that only an upper limit is obtained does not rule out the presence of reflection; rather, it suggests that its strength may be lower than unity, in agreement with the EW value derived.